dschalk/monads-for-functional-javascript/README.md

     return m;
   }
 ```
-If the largest number in primesMonad.a is less than the square root of the largest number in fibsMonad.a, primesMonad is updated so that the largest number in primesMonad.a is greater than the square root of the largest number in fibsMonad.a. herwise, primesMonad is returned unchanged.
+If the largest number in primesMonad.a is less than the square root of the largest number in fibsMonad.a, primesMonad is updated so that the largest number in primesMonad.a is greater than the square root of the largest number in fibsMonad.a.
+Otherwise, primesMonad is returned unchanged.

 The final computation in the prime Fibonacci numbers demonstration occurs when "tr3(fibsState[3],primesState[3]" is called. tr3() takes an array of Fibonacci numbers and an array of prime numbers and returns an array containing an array of Fibonacci numbers, an array of prime numbers, and an array of prime Fibonacci numbers.
 Here is the definition of tr3:
 ```javascript